AJPagan1/BuddycardsJS/README.md

 ### Default card texture name

-If `texturePath` is not provided, BuddycardsJS now looks for:
+If `texturePath` is not provided, BuddycardsJS looks for:

 ```text
 textures/item/<set_path>/<card_number>.png